marjoleinF/gamtree/README.md

 The response must be a single continuous variable.
 The local terms, separated from the response by a tilde (`~`), can comprise one or more smooth and/or parametric terms, as they would be specified in a model fitted with `gam()`.
 The partitioning variables, separated from the local terms by a vertical bar(`|`), are specified by providing their names.
 The global terms, separated from the partitioning variables by a vertical bar (`|`), can comprise one of more smooth and/or parametric terms, as they would be specified in a model fitted with `gam()`.

-One can think of this GAM tree formulation as: the effects of the local terms are estimated, conditional on a subgroup structure based on the partitioning variables, which is estimated conditional on the estimated global terms.
+One can think of this GAM tree formulation as: the effects of the local terms are estimated, conditional on the estimated global terms, conditional on a subgroup structure based on the partitioning variables.

-It is not required to specify any global terms; they may simply be omitted.
-This yields a model with an estimated partition (subgroup structure) with subgroup-specific estimates of the (local) terms, without any global terms:
+It is not required to specify any global terms, they can simply be omitted by specifying only a two-part left-hand side.
+This yields a model with an estimated partition (subgroup structure) with subgroup-specific estimates of the (local) terms, without any global terms.
+The formula can be described as:

 ``` r
 response ~ local terms | partitioning variables